#Unprocessed FAQ: Additives, Preservatives, and other Confusing Ingredients

 Food Dyes/Colors

-If it’s got a number, it’s obviously not going to pass the test.
-There are however, many natural dyes that can be used, such as beet juice, so those would be okay.
+If it’s got an official number bestowed upon it by the government, it’s obviously not going to pass the test.
+There are however, many truly natural dyes that can be used, such as beet juice, so those would pass muster.
+(Annatto is another that is probably okay – depending on the extraction method, which, of course, won’t be on the label.)

 Preservatives

 Most preservatives aren’t going to pass the test, of course.
 Sadly, almost every packaged food these days will include preservatives.
-Even hot sauces like Sriracha — which are highly acidic so probably don’t really need them– are using them because it extends shelf life just a little bit more.
+Even hot sauces like Huy Fong’s Sriracha (the popular one with the Rooster on the bottle) — which are highly acidic so probably don’t really need them– are using them because it extends shelf life just a little bit more.
+(If you’re a hot sauce addict, you may be relieved to know that Original Tabasco will pass the kitchen test.
+Its ingredients are just vinegar, red pepper, and salt.)

 With so many ingredients out there, I’m sure I missed a bunch.
 If you have questions — or want to add (or correct!) anything I’ve said above — please chime in with a comment!